AkankshaAI/Breast-cancer-prediction-AkankshaML/README.md

 # Breast-Cancer-Early-Prediction

-### This model is built to identify women suffering from breast cancer in its early period .
+### This website and ML model is built to identify women suffering from breast cancer in its early period .

 ## Website Frontend
 <img src="Frontend.png" alt="#" width="800" height="500">